-Swansea University has secured £3 million to lead the REACH-PSM project, which focuses on developing and manufacturing sustainable perovskite solar modules in Africa.
-This initiative aims to revolutionize energy access by establishing the continent’s first large-scale solar manufacturing collaboration with local communities and partners in Nigeria, Rwanda, Kenya, and South Africa.
+Swansea University has secured £3 million to lead the REACH-PSM project, an initiative dedicated to developing and manufacturing sustainable perovskite solar modules in Africa.
+This project aims to revolutionize energy access by establishing the continent’s first large-scale solar manufacturing collaboration with local communities and partners in Nigeria, Rwanda, Kenya, and South Africa.

 Revolutionising Solar Energy in Africa

-Swansea University has been awarded £3 million to lead a groundbreaking project in sustainable energy.
-The initiative — known as REACH-PSM — aims to develop and manufacture perovskite solar modules (PSM) in Africa.
-This project could transform energy access across the continent while empowering local communities.
+Swansea University is spearheading a groundbreaking project in sustainable energy.
+The initiative—known as REACH-PSM—aims to develop and manufacture perovskite solar modules (PSM) in Africa.
+This project is poised to transform energy access across the continent while empowering local communities.

-The REACH-PSM project stands for "Resilient Renewable Energy Access Through Community-Driven Holistic Development in Perovskite Solar Module Manufacturing."
-It seeks to establish Africa’s first large-scale demonstration of next-generation solar manufacturing.
-Swansea University will collaborate with universities, businesses, and local communities in Nigeria, Rwanda, Kenya, and South Africa to achieve this goal.
+The REACH-PSM project stands for “Resilient Renewable Energy Access Through Community-Driven Holistic Development in Perovskite Solar Module Manufacturing.”
+It aims to establish Africa’s first large-scale demonstration of next-generation solar manufacturing.
+Swansea University will collaborate with universities, businesses, and local communities across Nigeria, Rwanda, Kenya, and South Africa.

 Swansea University has a strong track record in sustainable solar technologies.
-The REACH-PSM project builds on existing initiatives like TEA@SUNRISE and the UNESCO Chair in Sustainable Energy Technologies.
-These programs focus on bringing innovative solar solutions to low- and middle-income countries.
+The REACH-PSM project builds on existing initiatives like TEA@SUNRISE and the UNESCO Chair in Sustainable Energy Technologies, which are dedicated to bringing innovative solar solutions to low- and middle-income countries.

-A unique aspect of the project is its emphasis on sustainability throughout the lifecycle of solar modules.
-The team will develop efficient end-of-life treatments to reduce waste.
-This will involve processes like reuse, refurbishment, and recycling of solar materials.
-The manufacturing process itself will be designed for a circular economy, thereby ensuring minimal environmental impact.
+The project also places a unique emphasis on sustainability across the entire lifecycle of the solar modules.
+To reduce waste, the team will develop efficient end-of-life treatments involving the reuse, refurbishment, and recycling of solar materials.
+The manufacturing process itself will be designed for a circular economy to ensure minimal environmental impact.

 Transforming Energy Access with Perovskite Solar Modules

-Perovskite solar cells represent a significant advancement in renewable energy.
-These cells are nearing commercialisation and offer several benefits over traditional silicon-based cells.
-They can be manufactured at a lower cost and require less energy during production.
-Moreover, they use more sustainable materials, which makes them an ideal solution for regions with limited resources.
+Perovskite solar cells mark a significant advancement in renewable energy.
+As they near commercialisation, these cells offer several benefits over traditional silicon-based cells.
+They can be manufactured at a lower cost, use less energy, and rely on more sustainable materials, making them an ideal solution for regions with limited resources.

-Professor Matthew Davies, Principal Investigator of REACH-PSM, highlighted the transformative potential of the project.
+Professor Matthew Davies, Principal Investigator of REACH-PSM, highlighted the project’s transformative potential.
 He said, “Through REACH-PSM, we are bringing together world-class expertise in sustainable materials, photovoltaic technology, and local manufacturing to help revolutionise energy access and resilience across Africa.”

 Professor Davies also emphasized the project’s broader vision.
 “By developing perovskite modules that are not only efficient but also sourced and produced locally and designed for efficient end-of-life processes, we hope to empower communities, strengthen supply chains, and help usher in a more equitable, low-carbon energy future.”